kronius12/DU-screen-linesbox/README.md

 ...
 ```

+An advanced example is in `lua/examples/multi-column-example.lua` where all three sections are modified to specify header (displayed in a box), content (multiple boxes across) and footer (no box).

 # Limitations

+* Doesn't word-wrap
 * One line one style
 * Top/bottom or left/right padding are same
 * You create margins by positioning the box